usgs/shakemap/README.md

 instructions can be found in the chapter titled Software & Implementation Guide.

-This repository hosts the ShakeMap V3.5 manual and is also is where we refactoring the code base into Python.
+This repository hosts the ShakeMap V3.5 manual and is also where we refactoring the code base into Python.
 The core ShakeMap code, approaching fifteen years old, was overdue for a major overhaul to more organically incorporate (or eliminate) the many extensions that had been added over its lifetime, and to facilitate several new demands from ShakeMap’s